-The constant rate of reaction rate for non-catalytic rapeseed oil transesterification in supercritical MeOH as reported by Kusdiana and Saka (2001) was 0.041 min-1 at 543° K and 12 MPa, while Ea and A were 69 kJ/kmol and 6936 min-1.
-The rate constant was higher than the value obtained in static-mixer experiments.
-The Ea and A value were also higher than those in our experiments.
+The constant rate of reaction rate for non-catalytic rapeseed oil transesterification in supercritical MeOH as reported by Kusdiana and Saka (2001) was 0.041 min-1 at 543° K and 12 MPa, while E_a and A was 69 kJ/kmol and 6,936 min-1, respectively.
+The rate constant was higher than the value obtained from static-mixer experiments.
+The E_a and A value was also higher than that in our experiments.
 Comparing to this experiment result, the differences are due to the reaction condition used.
-The Kusdiana and Saka's experiment was performed under supercritical condition (40 Mpa), where the polarity of MeOH would decrease.
+The Kusdiana and Saka's experiment was performed under supercritical condition (40 MPa), where the polarity of MeOH would decrease.
 As a result, non-polar TG can be solvated with supercritical MeOH to form a single phase of vegetable oil/MeOH mixture.
 Table 2 shows the results summary of energy activation and collision factor experiments from other sources.

-The studies in activation energy and collision factor also reported by Joelianingsih et al. (2008) for palm oil transesterification in a bubble column reactor by semi batch reactor in absence of catalyst.
-In Joelianingsih experiments, transesterification reaction was done under atmospheric pressure, superheated MeOH vapor, and without stirring.
-Lower value of Ea and A were found to be 31 kJ/mol and 4.2 min-1respectively.
-While Joelianingsih experiment was done under MeOH bubbles are dispersed in oil phase, and the system consists of two phases.
+The study about activation energy and collision factor also reported by Joelianingsih et al. (2008) for palm oil transesterification in a bubble column reactor by semi batch reactor in absence of catalyst.
+In Joelianingsih's experiments, transesterification reaction was done under atmospheric pressure, superheated MeOH vapor, and without stirring.
+Lower value of E_a and A were found to be 31 kJ/mol and 4.2 min-1, respectively.
+While Joelianingsih's experiment was done under MeOH bubbles are dispersed in oil phase, and the system consists of two phases.
 The reaction rate might be controlled by the mass transfer at the gas-liquid interface.
-These mixing mechanism consequently will influence the value of Ea, A, k and reaction time.
+These mixing mechanism consequently will influence the value of E_a , A, k and reaction time.